-One of the Pillars of success to anything in life is being able to harness your mind power and take advantage of it.
+One of the Pillars of success to anything in life is harnessing your mind power and taking advantage of it.
 However, our mind is not always as useful as it should be.
-In my case when I started this project I didn’t know how to control my mind.
+In my case, when I started this project, I didn’t know how to control my mind.

 For example, self-talk, overanalyzing, inner fears, and insecurities bombarded me and made me anxious.
-As a result, I stopped writing often, and for several months before launching my first post.
+As a result, I stopped writing regularly and for several months before launching my first post.

 But, that was until I discovered the power of meditation and how to control your mind.
-Therefore, here a few steps to get control of your thoughts
+Therefore, here are a few steps to get control of your thoughts.

 Be Present and Aware to Control your Mind.

-First, Let’s be honest for a second, everybody has negative thoughts, not even Dalai Lama escapes negatives thoughts, it Is normal.
-Our brain is wired in a way that this is actually a defense to try to protect us from the unknown.
+First, Let’s be honest for a second; everybody has negative thoughts, not even Dalai Lama escapes negative thoughts.
+It Is normal.
+Our brain is wired, so that this is actually a defense to try to protect us from the unknown.

 According to the National Science Foundation, an average person has about 12,000 to 60,000 thoughts per day.
 Of those, 80% are negative and 95% are repetitive thoughts.Prakhar Verma